linrunner/tlp-doc/faq/battery.rst

 Symptom 2: ::

-    Error: battery BAT0 was not discharged completely i.e. terminated by the firmware -- check your hardware.
+    Error: battery BAT0 was not discharged completely i.e. terminated by the firmware -- check your hardware (battery, charger).

 Cause: this is a hardware issue either with your battery (likely), charger or laptop.